wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas8.md

 Rylan O'Connell: I am thinking of doing something with either binary analysis/instrumentation, or with ducks.
 I am currently undecided on this.

 Prasant Acharya: I am probably going to work on a bit-torrent client written in C, and extensible with GNU Guile.

+Dani Reil: I am currently thinking I am going to work on a webapp or some software I find useful/helpful to others.
+My current thoughts are a calendar/grade tracker or a political news/data website